National Museum of the Mighty Eighth Air Force: History

 Planning for a museum dedicated to the Eighth Air Force began in 1983.
 Thirteen years later, on 14 May 1996, the Mighty Eighth Air Force Museum opened to the public.

 A 2003 statute named the museum as the official State of Georgia center for character education.
 The museum received a B-17 project from the National Air and Space Museum in January 2009.
 In February 2011, a fire truck that was used at Hunter Army Airfield during World War II was donated to the museum.

+The museum changed its name to the National Museum of the Mighty Eighth Air Force in March 2013.

+The museum broke ground on a 20,000 sqft expansion in February 2024.
+In June 2025, the museum announced that it would be receiving a B-24 from the Barksdale Global Power Museum.
+A 1902 German boxcar of the type used to transport American prisoners of war during World War II arrived at the museum in August.